1. Home

 Share this post.
 Share the Journey!

-Welcome to February!
 Even though this is one of the shortest months of the year date wise, it feels like one of the longest because, at this point in the winter, I am just longing for Spring.
-So, to help combat the winter blues, I decided to style a pretty table!
+So, to help combat the winter blues, I decided to style a pretty table.
+Come along as I show you ideas for Valentine’s table decor with vintage finds!

 Valentines day is one of those ‘holidays’ that I don’t typically decorate for.
 I literally just finished styling my winter decor a few weeks ago and I’m not about to take it all down again.
 I personally don’t see the need to go all out on this day because, in my opinion, LOVE is something to be celebrated every day!